-The trails to the waterfalls of Johnston Canyon are an extremely popular day hike and quite possibly the busiest you’ll find in Banff National Park.
-It takes about half a day, and is perfect for families of all levels of fitness.
+Hiking Johnston Canyon is an extremely popular day hike in Banff National Park.
+Actually, it’s quite possibly the busiest and most crowded hike in Banff.
+Hiking Johnston Canyon takes about half a day (depending on how fast you go), and is perfect for families of all fitness levels.

 - Pack water and snacks for your hike

 - Use the restroom before you begin.
 There are only public restrooms at the entrance

 - There is a cute little café and ice cream stand as you begin or end the hike.
 The maple walnut ice cream cone makes for an excellent end to the hike. ;)

 Johnston Canyon is broken up into three main hikes:

 - Lower Johnston Falls (Roughly 1.1 km or 0.5 miles)

 - Upper Johnston Falls (Roughly 2.6 km or 1.5 miles)